smusman/Punjab-Crime-Statistics/README.md

 To run the python code please install Jupyter Notebook software and load .ipynb file provided in the repository.
 The python pacakges used for visulization and data handling are as follows.
 - Pandas and Numpy - To handle and anlyse the data
 - Matplotlib - To visualize data
-- Sklean - To apply reggression
+- Sklearn - To apply reggression

 ### EDA In Tableau